computorg/computorg.github.io/_pages/submit.md

 ## Overview

-Submissions to Computo require both scientific content (typically equations, codes and figures) and a proof that this content is reproducible.
-This is achieved via the standard notebook systems available for R, Python and Julia (Jupyter notebook + Myst and Rmarkdown), coupled with the binder building system.
+Submissions to Computo require both scientific content (typically equations, codes, and figures) and a proof that this content is reproducible.
+This is achieved via the standard notebook systems available for R, Python, and Julia (Jupyter notebook + Myst and Rmarkdown), coupled with the binder building system.

 A Computo submission is thus a git(hub) repository typically containing